-- "I'll look for . . . well, it's called racial profiling.
+"I'll look for . . . well, it's called racial profiling.
 Mexicans.
 Syrians.
 People who can't speak American," he said.
 "I'm going to go right up behind them.
 I'll do everything legally.
 I want to see if they are accountable.
 I'm not going to do anything illegal.
-I'm going to make them a little bit nervous." - 60.
-Notwithstanding Mr. Webb's pledge not to do "anything illegal," the conduct in which he plans to engage on Trump's behalf-deliberately targeting of minority voters via
+I'm going to make them a little bit nervous."

-"racial profiling" in order to "make them a little bit nervous" while they are attempting to vote-unequivocally violates Section 11(b) of the Voting Rights Act.
+- 56. Notwithstanding Mr. Webb's pledge not to do "anything illegal," the conduct in which he plans to engage on Trump's behalf-deliberately targeting of minority voters via "racial profiling" in order to "make them a little bit nervous" while they are attempting to vote-unequivocally violates Section 11(b) of the Voting Rights Act.
 See, e.g., Temporary Restraining Order, Daschle, No. 04-cv-4177, Dkt.
-No. 6.

-- 61. Similarly, Harry Miller, purportedly of Palm Beach, Florida, tweeted in response to Trump's calls for election observers that he would be "wear'n red at polls...
+No. 6. - 57.
+Similarly, Harry Miller, purportedly of Palm Beach, Florida, tweeted in response to Trump's calls for election observers that he would be "wear'n red at polls...
 We gonna be watch'n fer shenanigans...& haul ya away..."
 The tweet included a picture of a pickup truck with Florida plates and a person-sized cage built into the bed, surrounded by American flags.
 Miller has over 20,000 Twitter followers and tweets almost exclusively about Trump, Secretary Clinton, and racially charged political themes such as deporting "Muzzys."
-A typical tweet asserts that "Our Muzzy Commander in Chief" is "shov'n Sharia Law down our throats.... & Crooked Hiltlery follow'n his every move..." - 62.
-At a "poll watcher training" class for Trump supporters organized by the Republican Party of Virginia, would-be watchers expressed their belief that "there is going to be massive voter fraud, and it definitely will be to ensure Hillary Clinton wins."
+A typical tweet asserts that "Our Muzzy Commander in Chief" is "shov'n Sharia Law down our throats.... & Crooked Hiltlery follow'n his every move..."

+- 58. At a "poll watcher training" class for Trump supporters organized by the Republican Party of Virginia, would-be watchers expressed their belief that "there is going to be massive voter fraud, and it definitely will be to ensure Hillary Clinton wins."
 The leader of the class listed purported voter-fraud schemes "orchestrated by liberal groups," including "civil rights leaders coercing severely disabled people into voting."
-One Trump supporter seeking to be a poll watcher said her "biggest concern" was "[i]llegals voting," and noted as an example of said phenomenon that in 2012 she saw voters who did not appear to speak English. - 63.
-According to several newspapers, Trump supporters holding similar beliefs about voter fraud plan to conduct "exit polling" in North Carolina as part of Stone's "Stop the Steal" movement. - 64.
+One Trump supporter seeking to be a poll watcher said her "biggest concern" was "[i]llegals voting," and noted as an example of said phenomenon that in 2012 she saw voters who did not appear to speak English. - 59.
 Other examples of vigilantism and planned voter intimidation connected to Trump and Stone's call to action abound.
 For instance, on October 13, 2016, two armed Trump supporters staged a purported "protest" in front of the office of a Virginia Democratic candidate for Congress, Jane Dittmar.
-The armed Trump supporters, one of whom wore a signature Trump campaign hat, stood for nearly twelve hours outside Dittmar's campaign office, turning sideways so that those inside could see that they were carrying firearms.
+The armed Trump supporters, one of whom wore a signature Trump campaign hat, stood for nearly twelve hours outside Dittmar's campaign office, turning sideways so that those inside could see that they were carrying firearms. - 60.
+In North Carolina, according to one report, "someone showed up to early voting with a badge saying 'poll observer' and was photographing and videotaping cars coming and going and 'generally being an intimidating factor there."